KMH guidelines regarding Covid‑19

 About the guidelines

-These guidelines have been compiled by the corona group, currently meeting three times a week.
+These guidelines have been compiled by the corona group, currently meeting once a week.
 The group is formed by

 - Pro Vice-Chancellor